Selegiline: Pharmacokinetics

 Metabolism of selegiline.
 (R)-Methamphetamine (levomethamphetamine) and (R)-amphetamine (levoamphetamine) are not extensively metabolized and are excreted substantially unchanged so their metabolic profiles are omitted.

 Selegiline is available in forms for use by multiple different routes of administration and its pharmacokinetics vary by route.
-The bioavailability of the oral form of selegiline is 4 to 10%, of the ODT is 5 to 8 times that of the oral form, and of the transdermal patch is 75%.
+The bioavailability of the oral form of selegiline is 4–10%, of the ODT is 5 to 8 times that of the oral form, and of the transdermal patch is 75%.
 The time to peak levels of selegiline with oral administration is about 0.5 to 1.5 hours.
-The plasma protein binding of selegiline is 85 to 90%.
+The plasma protein binding of selegiline is 85–90%.
 It is metabolized extensively in the liver by the cytochrome P450 enzyme CYP2B6 among other enzymes.
 Metabolites of selegiline include desmethylselegiline (DMS), levomethamphetamine (L-MA), and levoamphetamine (L-A).
 The oral form of selegiline is subject to strong first-pass metabolism and levels of the metabolites of selegiline are much lower with the ODT and transdermal patch forms than with the oral form.
 The elimination half-lives of selegiline and its metabolites range from 1.2 to 10 hours for selegiline, 2.2 to 9.5 hours for DMS, 14 to 21 hours for levomethamphetamine, and 16 to 18 hours for levoamphetamine.
 Selegiline and its metabolites are eliminated mainly in urine (87% in urine and 15% in feces via oral administration), with its metabolites accounting for virtually all of the eliminated material in the case of the oral form.
 Hepatic impairment and renal impairment have been found to dramatically increase exposure to selegiline.